Jaffna University Helidrop: Rescue

 With the commandos still holding out, plans were put in place at the 54 Division to extricate them.
 Lt.
 Col. Dalvir Singh, leading a relief force consisting of a small group of SF commandos.
-On the way, he came across three T-72 tanks from the 65 Armoured Regiment, led by Major Anil Kaul and decided to collaborate with the tank troops to extricate his men.
-However, the LTTE had laid an IED minefield on the approach roads, through which the rescue team simply could not proceed.
+On the way, he came across three T-72 tanks from the 65th Armoured Regiment, led by Major Anil Kaul and decided to collaborate with the tank troops to extricate his men.
+However, the LTTE had laid an IED field on the approach roads, through which the rescue team simply could not proceed.

 It was at this point that the commander of the tank troop, Major Anil Kaul, devised an alternate route.
 Kaul was aware that the railway tracks of the Palaly-Jaffna rail line passed behind Jaffna university.
-Kaul took the decision to drive his tanks on the rail tracks.
+Kaul decided to drive his tanks on the rail tracks.
 However, as the tanks fought their way in, passing through the narrow lanes, RPG fire hit his tank in the turret.
 The explosion sprayed splinters over his eye and arm and severed his wedding ring finger.
 He was put on morphine by his men.

-Lt Col. Dalvir Singh had to take over the command of both the SF troops as well as the Tank troops from thereon, even though he had never operated a tank prior to that.
-The 4/5 Gorkhas and ground detachment of the 13 Sikh LI had linked up by this time.
+Lt.
+Col. Dalvir Singh had to take over the command of both the SF troops as well as the tank troops from thereon, even though he had never operated a tank prior to that.
+The 4/5 Gorkhas and ground detachment of the 13 Sikh Light Infantry had linked up by this time.
 The besieged Para commandos were successfully extricated after 2 days of fighting by Lt.
-Col.Dalvir Singh and the rescue team.
+Col. Dalvir Singh and the rescue team.

 Both Lt.
-Col.Dalvir Singh, as well as Major Anil Kaul, was awarded Vir Chakra for their courage and leadership.
+Col. Dalvir Singh, as well as Major Anil Kaul, was awarded Vir Chakra for their courage and leadership.